 Kewaunee Park is a small neighborhood park located on the east side of Kewaunee Street in the NE Corner of the Town.
 It offers a variety of playground equipment and a large mowed grass area in which to play soccer, football, or other outdoor sports.

 Town Hall Park, adjacent to the Town Hall, is undergoing significant improvements.
 New play equipment and benches were added in 2019 and other amenities, such as bike racks, a volleyball net, and soccer nets will be added in 2020.
 The landscaping around the playground has been completed.
 Town Hall Park has already proven to be a popular recreational area for residents and visitors.

 The Town also has a pedestrian trail that loops through the woods on the western edge of Town Hall Park.
 This area is a island of peaceful nature in the heart of the Town.

 There is a Public Landing with fishing pier located at the north end of Oakwood Road that can be used to access Lake Butte des Morts.
-There is a dock and tapered entrance for launching a small boat or kayak.
-There is no parking at the landing or along either side of Oakwood Road, so please be mindful of the neighbors when using the landing.
+It contains a dock and tapered entrance for launching a small boat or kayak.
+No parking is available at the landing or along either side of Oakwood Road, so please be mindful of the neighbors when using the landing.

 There is a wooden bridge that connects Rasmussen Road and Westbreeze Drive.
 The Westbreeze Boardwalk gives walkers and bike riders the opportunity to travel to multiple areas of the town without using one of the busier neighborhood streets.